 Have you noticed how often soap opera and silver-screen lovers wake up in the morning and start making out?
 They must have very little āma (morbid mucoid plaque) and perfect agni (metabolic fire) to pull that off!
-Giving that first morning smooch with sweet-smelling breath is a sign of great health, and something we can work up to.
+Giving that first-morning smooch with the sweet-smelling breath is a sign of great health, and something we can work up to.

 Start with one or two of these recommendations and add in more every week until this routine becomes a lifestyle.
 Each of these sections—Bedroom, Bathroom, and Kitchen—have steps that can be done in order or moved around to fit your needs.